sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-hub/installation.rst

  configurable-http-proxy -h

-Start the Hub Server
+Start the JupyterHub Server
 -----------------------

-To start the Hub server, run the below command
+To start the JupyterHub server, run the below command
 ::

  jupyterhub